larguar/shopify-short-titles/README.md

 * What the product is
 * Who made the product

-Anyone searching for just one of those 3 things could also happen upon my shop, so it's important to have all of this information embeded within the actual product in the Shopify admin.
-However, once a user has clicked through to my shop, SEO's job is done and a lot of the product information becomes visual.
+Anyone searching for just one of those 3 things could also happen upon my shop, so it's important to have all of this information embeded within the actual product.
+However, once a user has clicked through to my shop, a lot of the product information becomes visual.

 Each product card includes the following:
 * Product Image